Backpack Material Delamination

 Repair Severe Delamination and Reproof Backpack

-First remove all the delaminated PU material.
+First remove all the delaminated PU coating.
 We have found that

-using a stiff brush on a vacuum cleaner works very well, and stops
+using a stiff brush on a vacuum cleaner works very well with

-the delaminated PU from spreading and sticking to everything.
+the delaminated PU coating from spreading and sticking to everything.
 Make

 sure you get under all the seams and thoroughly remove all the delaminated

-If the delaminated PU material is wholly deteriorated and fully
+If some of the delaminated PU coating is more persistent and

-flaking we have found that wiping with inexpensive white vinegar
+still adheres to the backpack, we have found that wiping with

-down the cleaned material thoroughly with a damp cloth and leave
+down the cleaned material thoroughly with a water dampened cloth

 'Tent and Gear SolarProof®' Waterproofing.
 We have had great success